jrw421/mission-management-system/README.md

 - Frontend styling:
     Given time constraints, I thought it prudent to use a component library, in this case MaterialUI.
 MaterialUI provided the framework for the character cards and button styling.
 In addition to this, some custom styling was included in a separate css file.
 While there is (regretably) some inline styling, this would have ideally all been moved to css files given more time.
 - Front-End Testing:
     This was made very difficult by my choice of using a pre-configured template with webpack 2.2.1.
 It had all the components I need for a basic build, but the outdated webpack version proved to make setting up Enzyme with Jest for testing front end components very difficult.
 In future projects (with longer timelines) I will absolutely stick with webpack 4+ to avoid arguably more complex configuration dealing with babel and the like.
+I was however still able to uglify / compress the distributed JS bundle from 2.68 MB to 610 kB and the css from 2.23kb to 1.7kb which is a substantial reduction!

 Backend Notes:
 - JSON Data - reading, cleaning and parsing: